top of page

 1. Sit and Stay

 Teaching your dog to sit and stay on cue is handy.
-It helps manage and keep your dog safe in busy or exciting situations.
+It manages and keeps them safe in busy or exciting situations.
 Start in a quiet space, ask for a sit and reward, gradually delay the reward to get a stay.
-Add distractions as your dog improves.
+Step away and step back to build a stay at a distance.
+Add distractions gradually as your dog improves.

 2. Loose Lead Walking

 Nobody enjoys being dragged down the street!
 Loose lead walking teaches your dog to walk with you.
-Deliver treats where you want your dog to walk by your side.
-Stop if they pull and when they turn look to you start walking again, be consistent, they'll soon understand that walking with you keeps the walk going.
+Deliver treats where you want your dog to walk, by your side.
+Stop if they pull and when they turn to look at you start walking again, by consistently practicing, they'll soon understand that walking with you keeps the walk going.

 3. Recall (Come When Called)

 A reliable recall can be a lifesaver.
-Practice calling your dog to you at home using a bright animated tone.
-Start with short distances, moving away from them as you call, always rewarding them when they come.
+Practice calling your dog to you at home using a bright tone.
+Start with short distances, always moving away from them as you call, and rewarding them when they come.
 Gradually increase the distance and distractions.

 4. Leave It and/ or Drop It

-These cues keep your dog safe by teaching them to ignore or release things they shouldn’t have.
+This skill will keep your dog from eating something yuk or dangerous, teaching them to ignore or release things they shouldn’t have.
 Start by saying 'drop' and drop a treat on the ground, gradually add items and distractions.
 Your dog learns that 'drop' means a treat is coming their way and will drop whatever they are holding.

 How to Make Training Fun and Engaging

-Training doesn’t have to be a chore.
-The more fun you can make it, the more your dog will want to take part.
+The more fun you can make your training, the more your dog will want to take part.
 Here are some tips to keep training enjoyable:

 • Use High-Value Rewards: Find out what your dog loves most - lay out a few different treats and see which they eat first, that's their favourite.

 • Keep Sessions Short: Puppies have short attention spans.
-Aim for 5-10 minute sessions a few times a day.
+Aim for 5-10 minute sessions a couple of times a day.

 • Mix It Up: Vary the exercises and locations so your dog can generalise the behaviour.

-• Stay Positive: Always end on a good note, even if progress is slow.
+• Stay Positive: Always end on a good note.

 When your dog enjoys training, they’ll be an eager student.